UE5 Screen Space Particle Dissolve

 Screen Space Bounds

-I generate screen space bounds based on the world space bounds.
-Get the mesh's bounding box, do min/max operations to find the extents, then project that to screen coordinates.
-This gives me the rectangle on screen where the character appears, which I use for both the dissolve and particle spawning.
+This gives me the area on screen where the character appears, which I use for both the dissolve origin and particle spawning region.

 Assets & Integration